pnwamk/ponylang.github.io/content/community/index.md

 {{% /section %}}

 {{% section %}}
+## Community Survey

+We run a yearly community survey to find out what the Pony community currently looks like.
+So far, "yearly" means "once".
+If you are interested in learning a bit more about the community you'll be joining, check out the [2016 State of the Stable]({{< relref "state-of-the-stable-2016.md" >}}) community survey
+{{% /section %}}

+{{% section %}}
 ## Pony Development

 If you are interested in helping to develop Pony, we have a [variety of resources]({{< relref "contribute/index.md" >}}) to get you started.